 The school newsletter

 Many schools put out a regular newsletter (often, once a week) that has all the news for the upcoming week.
 It may come home in your child’s backpack (so don’t forget to check!).
 But more and more schools send their newsletter by email.
-If your school has an e-newsletter, make sure the school office has your correct email address so that you can get the newsletter sent right to your email inbox.
+If your school has an e-newsletter, make sure the school office has your correct email address so that you can get the newsletter sent to your email inbox.
+The moment you receive a newsletter, so important events don’t get forgotten, enter important dates right away onto your phone’s calendar and set a reminder the day before.

 The school bulletin board